Experity/docutap.github.io/_posts/2016-08-31-1200-upcoming-features.md

 downloading a CSV and hiding rows in your favorite spreadsheet tool, we'll offer some simple filtering options for quick lookups and searches.

-Views allows for pre-defined column selections without having to manually select each column every time you visit Today's Patients.
+Views allow for pre-defined column selections without having to manually select each column every time you visit Today's Patients.

 When we combine these two features, we'll have the ability to provide you with filtered views to